bluesky314/MLheuristics.github.io/_posts/2021-02-22-bgremoval.md

 layout: post
 title: A friendly introduction to Background Removal
 ---
 A friendly introduction to Background Removal and some of it's challenges.
+The tech used in [EraseBG](https://erase.bg)

 ---